SDS-AAU/dsba-cbs/README.md

 # Course Page: Data Science for Business Applications
 The central repository for the cours "Data Science fo Business Analytics" (DSBA) at Copenhagen Business School (CBS).
-HEre, you will find all teaching material and further information.
+Here, you will find all teaching material and further information.

 ## General Information
 * The corresponding CBS CANVAS course page can be found [here](https://cbscanvas.instructure.com/courses/11902).
 Note that `github` rather than CANVAS will represent the central hub for teaching material.